aknip/f7-template/README.md

 ## Gulp tasks
 - gulp build: runs webpack, copies, minifies etc. everything into dist/
+- gulp deploy: deploys dist/ folder to github pages => result is in project-folder "f7-template"
 - Tasks:
   gulp hello: check if gulp is alive, just output of console.log gulp useref: Analyzes HTML files for JS and CSS sources, concatenates and minifies them into dist/